philpatton/cowbird/README.md

 # cowbird
 This package contains the data and functions to recreate the analysis in "Modeling and estimating co--occurrence between the invasive Shiny Cowbird and its Puerto Rican hosts," by Patton, Pacifici, and Collazo (2022), at *Biological Invasions*.

 Here, I present a workflow that roughly approximates our workflow in analyzing these data, ultimately reproducing the results described in the paper, including the tables and figures.
-The workflow starts with training the models, checking that the MCMC algorithms converged, posterior predictitve checking, model selection, then finally inference and predicition from the chosen model.
+The workflow starts with training the models, checking that the MCMC algorithms converged, checking the models predictions with posterior predictitve checks, selecting a model, then finally inference and predicition from the chosen model.

-Please note that the package requires the installation of [JAGS](https://mcmc-jags.sourceforge.io/).
+Please note that the package requires the installation of JAGS.
+Please see the [JAGS website](https://mcmc-jags.sourceforge.io/) for instructions on how to download and install.

 (Note: If you have [devtools](https://devtools.r-lib.org/) installed, you can install this package using `devtools::install_github('philpatton/cowbird')`)